FunderburkM/TickingPluginDocs/README.md

 For reference, at 60fps, 1ms = 7-8 fps.
 At 120fps, 1ms = 17-19 fps.

-**Setup 1**: 2000 registered tick objects to Mono Tick instead of Engine Tick
+**Setup 1**: 2000 Blueprint-derived registered tick objects to Mono Tick instead of Engine Tick

 > Tested on Computer with a 7950x and 128gb of ddr5 6000hz ram